MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/analytics-overview.md

 Shows the total number of posts and the average number of posts for the selected data set over time.

 Additionally, organizations based in the United States, the United Kingdom, France, Germany, Canada, Australia, Italy, and Spain see an additional line for **Bing Search trend**.
 This line indicates the volume of searches on Bing (on an aggregated, anonymized, and normalized basis) for the keywords in your data set.

 The trend line is scaled from 0-100, with 0 representing very low search volume and 100 representing peak search volumes.
 The peak search volume is defined relatively to its own search volume and therefore not an absolute peak across different search topics.

 > [!NOTE]
-> **Bing Search trends** aren’t available when selecting **Today** as the time frame because search volume data is not real-time and experiences a minimum of 24h lag.
+> **Bing Search trends** aren’t available when selecting **Today** as the time frame because search volume data is not real time and experiences a minimum of a 24-hour lag.
 It can’t interact with any other filters and it isn’t clickable.
 If no keyword rule is part of the selected search topics for your data set, this line won’t show.

-### See Also
+### See also
 [Analyze social data using widgets](analyze-social-data-using-widgets.md)
 [Get to know your filters](use-filters.md)
 [Explore more options with your data set](more-options-with-data-set.md)